 ASAP Summer Arts Camp

-In addition to the after-school component, ASAP launched its annual Summer Arts Camp in 2009.
-Summer Arts Camp brings ASAP programming to Evelyn K. Davis Park in the Mid City area of Des Moines, allowing all interested neighborhood children to explore hands-on arts activities.
-Participants are invited to choose two studios per day over the course of four or five days, all free of charge.
+In addition to the after-school component, ASAP offers summer programming at multiple locations of summer school, and at the annual ASAP Summer Arts Camp in Evelyn K. Davis Park in the Mid City area of Des Moines, open to all interested neighborhood children free of charge.